Skip to content

 • Lines - connecting the points in a set order (example: roads, streams)

-• Polygons - a set of points in a particular order and close it (the 1st and last point are the same) (examples: a state, county, or census block)
+• Polygons - a set of points connected in a particular order and closed, the 1st and last point are the same (examples: a state, county, or census block)

 • Each vector feature has attribute data that describe it.